Disturbing secrets of flight attendants

 Many a hostie will tell you with a glint in their eye that they've "seen it all" in the skies.

-I heard a great horror story recently from on a New Year's Eve flight on an unnamed airline.
-Twin Americans boarded with cannabis gummies in their system and prompty took turns to "green out", becoming very paranoid and unwell.
-The flight attendant said as soon as one of them was managable, the second brother "lost his mind" too.
+I heard a great horror story recently from a New Year's Eve flight on an unnamed airline.
+Twin Americans boarded with cannabis gummies in their system and promptly took turns to "green out", becoming very paranoid and unwell.
+The flight attendant said as soon as one of them was manageable, the second brother "lost his mind" too.

 From rogue body fluids to gruesome cargo items to privileged passengers — these anonymous stories show why the coveted job of flight attendant isn't always the most glamorous.